 Scrape the entire contents of the food processor bowl into a medium skillet, add the vegetable oil, and stir to combine.
 Place the pan over medium heat, and once the mixture starts to sizzle, lower the heat as needed to keep it bubbling, but not splattering.
 Stir it frequently, scraping up the solids from the bottom, until the sauce becomes very dark coffee brown all over, about 13 to 17 minutes.
 Take the pan off the heat and stir to cool slightly.
 Once the bubbles have subsided, add the soy sauce and sesame oil and stir to combine.

 The sauce is ready to use right away, though it will become even better after you allow the flavors to meld for a day.
-Scrape the sauce into a container with a tight-fitting lid and let it sit at room temperature for 1 day before refrigerating.
-The sauce will keep at least 3 months refrigerated, and several months in the freezer.
+Scrape the sauce into a container with a tight-fitting lid and let it sit at room temperature for one day before refrigerating.
+The sauce will keep at least three months refrigerated, and several months in the freezer.

 XO Sauce Recipe Reprinted with permission from "Asian Pickles: China: Recipes for Chinese Sweet, Sour, Salty, Cured, and Fermented Pickles and Condiments," by Karen Solomon, copyright (c) 2013.
 Published by Ten Speed Press, a division of Random House, Inc.